argilla-io/argilla-python/docs/how_to_guides/dataset.md

     - `name`: The name of the metadata property.
     - `title` (optional): The name of the metadata property, as it will be displayed in the UI.
 Defaults to the `name` value, but capitalized.
-    -  `options`: You can pass a list of valid values for this metadata property, in case you want to run any validation.
+    - `options` (optional): You can pass a list of valid values for this metadata property, in case you want to run any validation.

     ```python
     rg.TermsMetadataProperty(